 Joanna Macy, World as Lover, World as Self, Parallex Press: 2007

 Inroduction to World as Lover, World as Self

-The exhibition World As Lover World As Self is inspired by Joanna Macy and turns to contemporary art to help us to “relinquish our separateness” and take account of the “residue” of the world that we knew at the beginning of 2020.
-With artists, Magali Reus, Harm van den Dorpel, Geo Wyeth and friends, we will do this through the concept of defamiliarization as a means to “turn the familiar strange” to redefine the self and our subsequent community.
-Defamiliarization, or aesthetic distance, is a literary and artistic technique coined by Russian Formalists during the outbreak of the Spanish Flu.
+Inspired by environmental activist, and Buddhist philosopher Joanna Macy, World As Lover World As Self turns to contemporary art to help us to “relinquish our separateness” and take account of the “residue” of the world that we think we know.
+Our program does through the concept of defamiliarization as a means to “turn the familiar strange” to redefine the self and our subsequent community.
+Defamiliarization, or aesthetic distance, is a literary and artistic technique coined by Russian Formalists during the outbreak of the 1918 flu pandemic.
 According to the formalists, the technique uses language in a way that ordinary objects are made to be reconsidered, that what is in front of us might surpass our assumptive narratives.
 It is a process of transformation through language to change perception.
 It is urgent.
-How can bodies, technologies and modes be taken outside of predefined cultural presumptions in order to de-categorise.
-To shape shift, to morph, to glimmer, to shimmer.
-We estrange, not to create a ‘foreign’ or ‘other’ but to radically rethink community, to engage with the World as Lover, and as Self.
+How can bodies, technologies and modes be taken outside of predefined cultural presumptions in order to de-categorise?
+To shapeshift, to morph, to glimmer, to shimmer.
+In this program, we estrange, not to create a ‘foreign’ or ‘other’ but to radically rethink community, to engage with the World as Lover, and as Self.